ICE-Score: Instructing Large Language Models to Evaluate Code: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel evaluation framework based on large language models trained on both text and code, which can better capture the complex syntax and semantics of code generation tasks.
-Our framework achieves superior correlations with subjective human preferences and objective functional correctness, both at the example and corpus levels, without reference and test suites.
-We conduct an extensive evaluation on four programming languages (Java, Python, C, C++, and JavaScript) and demonstrate the effectiveness of our proposed method on human-based usefulness and execution-based functional correctness.
-We have publicly released our evaluation framework and datasets to encourage the development of more accurate and effective evaluation metrics for tasks involving source code.
+In this paper, we propose a novel evaluation metric based on large language models trained on both text and code, which can better capture the complex syntax and semantics of code intelligence tasks.
+Our metric achieves superior correlations with subjective human preferences and objective functional correctness, both at the example and corpus levels, without reference and test suites.
+We conduct an extensive evaluation of four programming languages (Java, Python, C, C++, and JavaScript) and demonstrate the effectiveness of our proposed method on human-based usefulness and execution-based functional correctness.
+We have publicly released our evaluation metrics and datasets to encourage the development of more accurate and effective evaluation metrics for tasks involving source code.